Skip to main content

 Step 2b (Headless Systems)

-If you're running on a headless system (such as on Cloud providers), set the HEADLESS environment variable to 1:
+If you're running on a headless system (such as on Cloud providers), set the HEADLESS environment variable to 1 (The VM VNC will be accessible on port 5900):

 HEADLESS=1 ./basic.sh